krathalan/apparmor-profiles/README.md

 ## Notes about each profile
 ### discord
 This profile assumes you only want to upload files from `~/{D,d}ownloads`.
-If you do not, edit the file.
+If you do not, add local changes.
 Discord does not need access to your whole home directory.

 This profile intentionally does not enable hardware acceleration due to the deeper level of system access hardware acceleration requires, the [insecurity of modern graphics drivers](https://security.stackexchange.com/questions/182501/modern-linux-gpu-driver-security?answertab=votes#tab-top), and the reluctance to give proprietary software deeper system access than it truly needs.